mharek/TalabApp/README.md

 # TalabApp
-The fastest, safest, and free way of finding your next roommate.
-Get your search started today!
+The fastest, safest, and free way of finding your next roommate.Get your search started today!

 # Branches